Deep Compression Autoencoder for Efficient High-Resolution Diffusion Models: Method

 Since combining a low spatial-compression autoencoder (e.g., f8) with the space-to-channel operation can also achieve a high spatial compression ratio, a natural question is how it compares with directly reaching the target spatial compression ratio with \modelshort.

 We conduct ablation study experiments and summarize the results in Table~\ref{tab:diffusion_ablation_vae_patchsize}.
 We can see that directly reaching the target spatial compression ratio with the autoencoder gives the best results among all settings.
 In addition, we also find that shifting the spatial compression ratio from the diffusion model to the autoencoder consistently leads to better FID.
-We conjecture it is because \emph{the latent diffusion models need to simultaneously learn denoising and token compression when using a patch size $> 1$.
-With the autoencoder taking over the whole token compression task, the diffusion model can fully focus on the denoising task and thus achieves better results.}